-Conceptual Route Options for the Fredericksburg TX Relief Route
+Here are the Conceptual Route Options for the Fredericksburg TX Relief Route as of July, 2019:

 Here are a Few Links From the TXDOT site:

-For my two cents, I see the closer in Fredericksburg relief routes being the most likely from a cost perspective.
+For my two cents, I see the closer in Fredericksburg relief routes of E, F, G and H being the most likely from a cost perspective.
 The further out you go the more land will have to be purchased.
-For instance route #1 would require 19.38 miles of roadway while using the two innermost routes of segments #11 and #12 would only need 6.6 miles of roadway.
-Another factor to the furthest out routes is several would need new bridges to be built across the Pedernales River and also would go over some pretty hilly territory which would add a lot of cost to the project.
+For instance route A, C and D would require new bridges to be built across the Pedernales River and also would go over some pretty hilly territory which would add a lot of cost to the project.

 The advantage of the further out Fredericksburg bypass, is it would ultimately serve as a loop around Fredericksburg for a longer period of time as Fredericksburg grows.
 But with the population projections for Gillespie County not seeing any huge growth rates I think one of the closer in routes would still serve the county for the foreseeable future while keeping the cost down.
 The reality is that whether this project happens at all will be based on available funding.

-Here are some more detailed maps of each segement.
-You can click on ech of these images to enlarge.
+Here are some more detailed maps of each segment.
+You can click on each of these images to enlarge.

 Fredericksburg TX Relief Route / bypass segments